fadighattas76/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 Raspberry Pi: Setting up the Raspberry Pi lets me get hands-on experience with hardware and software, helping me understand how computers work on a deeper level.

 ## session 2
-Computer Architecture Foundations: Learning about computer architecture gives me a clear understanding of how computers are designed and function, from basic components to complex systems like CPUs.
-It connects theoretical concepts to real-world hardware.
+Understanding computer architecture has given me a solid grasp of how computers are constructed and operate, starting from the fundamental components to the more complex CPUs.
+It connects theoretical concepts to practical technology.

-Binary and Boolean Logic: Binary arithmetic and Boolean algebra are key to how computers process data.
-Understanding these concepts helps me grasp how decisions are made within a computer at the most fundamental level.
+Binary arithmetic and boolean algebra are the basic building blocks for how computers manage data.
+I now understand these concepts and how a computer makes choices at the most fundamental level much better.

-Logic Gates: Logic gates are the building blocks of digital circuits.
-They form the foundation for creating more complex systems, such as processors, and understanding them is essential for comprehending how computation happens.
+Digital circuitry is primarily constructed using logic gates.
+Understanding how computing works is important because they are the basis for building more complex systems like CPUs, so studying them is essential.

-Digital Circuits and CPU Design: Learning how simple logic gates combine to form processors has helped me understand how increasingly complex computations are performed in a computer, providing a solid foundation for more advanced studies in hardware and software development.
+Design of Digital Circuits and CPUs: I’ve gained a better understanding of how computers perform complex computations by learning about how simple logic gates combine to form CPUs.
+This knowledge has set me up for a deeper exploration into hardware and software development.

-Raspberry Pi and Practical Application: Using a Raspberry Pi allows me to see how theory translates into practice.
-It offers hands-on experience with both software and hardware, reinforcing the concepts of computer architecture and digital systems.
+Using a Raspberry Pi will help me understand how theory works in real-life situations.
+Hands-on experience with hardware and software helps to strengthen the understanding of digital systems and computer architecture.

 ## session 3
-CPU Construction with Logic Gates: In the last session, I learned how a CPU can be built using logic gates, which are the fundamental building blocks of computing.
-This session helped me understand how these gates combine to perform complex tasks and run programs.
+Constructing a CPU out of logic gates During the last session, I learnt how basic computer building elements—logic gates—could be used to create a CPU.
+This session helped me to understand how these gates cooperate to run systems and finish difficult tasks.

-Raspberry Pi Communication: This session expanded on how a Raspberry Pi communicates with the outside world.
-It’s fascinating to see how the peripherals architecture works and how the Raspberry Pi interacts with various external components through the GPIO.
+This webinar focused more especially on possible external world communication for a Raspberry Pi.
+Most exciting experience is seeing the peripherals architecture running and the Raspberry Pi connecting with several external components using the GPIO.

-System on a Chip (SoC): I gained insight into the Broadcom BCM2837 chip at the heart of the Pi3.
-Understanding that this chip includes CPU cores, a GPU, memory management, and peripheral drivers in a single package helps me see how compact and efficient modern computing systems can be.
+Using System on a Chip (SoC), I could comprehend the Broadcom BCM2837 chip at the core of the Pi 3.
+Knowing that this chip has a central CPU core, a graphics processing unit (GPU), memory management, and peripheral drivers all in a single package helps me to respect how small and effective modern computing systems can be.

-GPIO Functionality: The GPIO pins on the Raspberry Pi are extremely versatile.
-I learned that these pins can be programmed as inputs, outputs, and even used for more advanced purposes like serial communication or external clocks.
+The GPIO pins of the Raspberry Pi provide until unheard-of flexibility for overall use in general purpose input/function.
+I found that these pins might be set for more advanced uses including external clocks or serial connection in addition to running as inputs and outputs.

-Using Node-RED and WiringPi: This session introduced me to Node-RED and the WiringPi library for controlling the GPIO pins.
-This made working with the GPIO much easier, especially when manipulating LEDs and experimenting with hardware without diving into complex programming.
+This workshop introduced me to the WiringPi library and the Node-RED toolset, which let me run GPIO pins under control with Node-RED and WiringPi.
+This made handling the overall purpose input/output (GPIO) rather easier, especially with relation to hardware experimentation free from complex coding and LED management.

-Practical Experiments with GPIO: I now know how to use the GPIO pins with external components like LEDs and traffic lights.
-The hands-on experiments with Node-RED, Gertboard, and WiringPi enhanced my understanding of how programming and hardware interact.
+The useful experiments I have done with GPIO help me to use the GPIO pins with external components including LEDs and traffic lights.
+Working with Node-RED, Gertboard, and WiringPi practically helped me to understand the link between code and hardware.

-Further GPIO Programming: I also learned that in future sessions, we will dive deeper into programming GPIO directly using languages like Assembler and C. This will give me a more technical understanding of how low-level programming works with hardware.
+Furthermore, I found that in next sessions we would look more closely on programming GPIO using directly Assembler and C languages.
+I also got involved with this.
+This will help me to theoretically understand low-level programming's possibilities in interacting with hardware.

 ## session 4

-Overall, this learning experience has given me a solid understanding of how computers and their components work.
-By using tools like Git, GitHub, and Raspberry Pi, I've learned how to manage projects, track changes, and work with both software and hardware.
-The sessions have helped me connect theoretical concepts like binary, logic gates, and CPU design with real-world applications.
+All things considered, this training course has increased my knowledge of computer and component operation.
+Using Git, GitHub, and Raspberry Pi has helped one equally with project management, change tracking, hardware and software handling.
+The classes have helped me to relate theoretical principles like binary, logic, and CPU design real applications.

-The hands-on experiments with the Raspberry Pi and its GPIO pins have made the learning process more practical and engaging.
-I now have a better understanding of how software interacts with hardware and how these systems are built from the ground up.
-This experience has sparked my interest in exploring more advanced topics, especially in areas like low-level programming and system design.
+Having experimented with the practical Raspberry Pi and GPIO pins, I now understand how ground-up building systems are built and how hardware interacts with software.
+This conference sparked my interest in more difficult topics, especially in connection to low-level programming and system architecture.

-Overall, I feel more confident in my ability to work with technology and am excited to continue building on these foundations.
+Maintaining my growth on these basis and more confident in my ability to control technology thrills me.